Clarity (Jimmy Eat World album): Background

 Jimmy Eat World released their second album Static Prevails through Capitol Records in July 1996.
 The creative process was hampered by recurring clashes with the band's record label, who insisted the band rework some of their songs and write new ones, and wanted to engage different producers.
 The album saw them shift away from the pop-punk sound of their earlier work, and into post-hardcore and emo.
 A&R representatives Craig Aaronson and Loren Israel were met with indifference at the label's offices, with president Gary Gersh not willing to support an act that was relatively unknown.
 Capitol included two songs on promotional samplers that were sent to programming directors at radio stations; the label said it was part of a development process it had for the band.
 The Dallas Observer said the sampler and a lack of promotion were seen as the label cutting its losses.
-Other issues included not willing to fund a music video, the band members unable to find the album stocked at record stores, and a proposed plan for them to play outside 7-Eleven stores, which was turned down.
+Other issues included not willing to fund a music video, the band members unable to find the album stocked at record stores, and a proposal, which they rejected, that they play outside 7-Eleven stores.
 Jimmy Eat World promoted Static Prevails with a short tour of the United States, and a cross-country tour with Sense Field in early 1997.

 Within a year of its release, the album had only sold less than 10,000 copies, marking it a commercial failure.
 Frontman Jim Adkins was disappointed with being on Capitol's roster and debated moving on with his life.
 Jimmy Eat World were making inroads grinding on tour, alongside their contemporaries in Braid, Jejune, and Mineral.
 Around this time, Jimmy Eat World was being tagged as emocore, shortened to emo, an introspective style of punk rock, within the music scene, as were their peers.
 Despite the band being under contract to Capitol, they decided to issue seven-inch vinyl records illegally as they felt the label would not notice them due to the lack of interest from Capitol.
 A three-way split single was released through Crank!
 A Record Company that featured Jimmy Eat World, Sense Field, and Mineral, which included an early version of "Crush".
 Sometime after this, Jimmy Eat World released a split single with Jejune that was released through Big Wheel Recreation.
 In early 1998, Adkins and guitarist Tom Linton were part of a six-person side project that would have consisted of soft rock material.
 When the project ended, it left behind a collection of unreleased songs on which Jimmy Eat World worked on for their next album.
 In March and April 1998, they supported the Promise Ring on their tour of the US.
 With Static Prevails failure, the members debated what independent record labels that could sign with after Capitol dropped them.
 To their shock, Aaronson told them that Capitol wanted to release a second album from the band.